carternorton11/startup/README.md

 meta tag: ensures page will not be scaled <br>
 float: allows an object to float around inline objects <br>
 @media (orientation: portrait) allow <br>
+CSS Selectors <br>
+	body section - any section that is a descendant of a body section > p - any p that is a direct child of a section p ~ div - any p that has a div sibling p + div - any p that has an adjacent div sibling <br>
+MDN Units <br>
+  px: pixels, pt: points, em: multiplier of letter m in parents font, rem: multiplier of letter m in root, vw: % of viewpoint width, vh: % of view height

 ### JavaScript
 #### Introduction